 Above the Earth, about the same distance Warsaw is from Wrocław, an International Space Station is orbiting the planet.
 A couple of astronauts live inside.
 What’s their daily life like?
 What are they doing?
 Do they eat hamburgers?
 How do they wash their hair?
 Is it easy for them to sleep in weightlessness?
 See for yourself during a trip to the Station with Sophie.

-The show lasts 20 minutes and is presented live by The Heavens of Copernicus staff.
+The show lasts 20 minutes and is presented live by the planetarium staff.
 The show is presented before the film “Secrets of the Cardboard Rocket” for children aged 5–12 years.